kelbri10/kelbri10/README.md

 ### :alien: Your favorite fun-sized coder K E L S :purple_heart:
 Hi new person!
-My name is Kelsey (I mostly go by Kels) and I'm a Case Manager turned Coder who loves learning new things and growing as a developer.
-You'll definitely catch me calling myself a baby noob web dev.
-I love meeting new people so feel free to reach out!
+My name is Kelsey (I mostly go by Kels) and I'm a Case Manager turned Coder.
+You'll definitely catch me calling myself a baby noob web dev as I continue to grow my skills and develop my own ideas.
+I'm passionate about creating meaningful connections through everything I do and hope that I'm able to add a little bit of sunshine with the code I make.

 ## If I'm not coding, catch me...
 :video_game: Streaming on [Twitch](https://www.twitch.tv/kelseyhugs) :video_game: